sprite-guard/warbride-engine/README.md

 `.advance` moves the text forwards one page
 `.back` moves the text back one page
+`.reset` takes you back to the first page

 Set `.line_height` to change the spacing between lines.